Finite alphabet phase retrieval: Introduction

 A recent paper by a subset of the authors provides the first rigorous attempt to establish a mathematical theory for the crystallographic phase retrieval problem~\cite{bendory2020toward}.
 In particular, it was conjectured that a generic sparse signal $x\in\R^N$ whose support has size at most $K$ is uniquely determined, up to unavoidable ambiguities, as long as $K\leq N/2$.
 The conjecture was verified for a small set of parameters; see also~\cite{ghosh2022sparse,ranieri2013phase}.

 In practice, however, a more accurate model of the crystallographic phase retrieval problem should account for sparse signals whose non-zero entries are taken from a finite (small) alphabet; this alphabet models the relevant type of atoms, such as hydrogen, oxygen, carbon, nitrogen, and so on.
 In this paper, we make a first step towards this direction.
-Specifically, we study the problem of recovering a signal, whose entries are taken from a finite alphabet, from its Fourier magnitudes.
-We refer to this problem as the {\em finite alphabet phase retrieval problem}.
+Specifically, we study the problem of recovering a {discrete one-dimensional periodic} signal, whose entries are taken from a finite alphabet, from its Fourier magnitudes.
+We refer to this problem as the {\em finite alphabet phase retrieval problem}. {We note that recovering problems of finite alphabet signals were studied before, but mostly under linear models~\cite{keiper2017compressed,keiper2017reconstruction,sarangi2021no,sarangi2023super}.}

 In particular, we show that for generic choice of entries in the alphabet, the finite alphabet phase retrieval problem can be reduced to a combinatorial problem involving difference sets.
 This is similar to the situation for binary phase retrieval (a problem studied before~\cite{elser2017complexity}) but new combinatorial subtleties can occur.
 More specifically, we show that two signals with entries taken from a finite alphabet have the same Fourier magnitudes if and only if the associated partitions have the same difference sets; see Proposition~\ref{prop:main}.
 Notably, this result remains true when one of the letters of the alphabet is zero, namely, for sparse signals with finite alphabet; see Theorem~\ref{thm:sparse}.
 This is the situation in X-ray crystallography where crystals are typically very sparse; the non-zero values occupy only $\sim 1/100$ of the signal's support~\cite{elser2017complexity}.
 Unfortunately, the problem of analyzing if specific difference sets determine a set uniquely (up to unavoidable symmetries) is an extremely difficult combinatorial problem \cite[p.350]{rosenblatt1982structure}, \cite[Section 3]{rosenblatt1984phase}.
 Therefore, we cannot provide a complete characterization when a finite-alphabet signal can be recovered uniquely, up to unavoidable symmetries, from its Fourier magnitudes.